PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 20:20:59
+Last updated: 2024-04-07 20:21:32
-Random Quote: You look like an Indian Kardashian. - Fabiola Torres
+Random Quote: Even brave men blind themselves sometimes, when they are afraid to see.  -  Beric Dondarrian